 Our program provides communities with a sustainable resource of education and recreation for all generations, inspiring a lifelong stewardship of our natural resources.
-By offering a critically important program, for the out of school hours in an informal and nontraditional environment, we continue to advance social and life skill development.
+By offering a critically important program, for the in and out of school hours in an informal and nontraditional environment, we continue to advance social and life skill development.

 We empower our youth by providing a sustainable resource of opportunity with a curriculum which balances the resources of the national on-water, skills-based and knowledge-based standards of education in a diverse and non-traditional classroom.

 We continue to build a national constituency of individuals and organizations who, with the very best instructors in our country, provide our program curriculum in a way for our students to develop lifelong learning skills.
 Our instructors lead with passion, guiding our students and ensuring a future generation of SAFE – SMART boaters and lifelong recreational enthusiasts which ensures the continued growth of a viable marine industry.
 ‘Future Boaters … Future Business’

 We know that being near the water can calm us and connect children their families and communities and that being near the water can reduce stress, amplify creativity and increase innovation and insight.
 With that in mind, we shall provide introduction to water-based recreational activities in a way for our students to dare to dream, learn, react and develop lifelong learning skills in a unique, safe and educational environment.

 We hope you will join us by offering your support for our programs or by physically getting involved on the water with our students.

 Allow us to introduce you to our national team, and some of the great organizations that we partner with, who provide volunteer and staff instructors.